 For instance, my bedroom is so cluttered with stuff it has become nothing more than an eyesore.
 Instead, it could have been explained like, “my room is so cluttered and disorganized with so many inanimate objects that it has become nothing more than an eyesore”.

 In reality, whatever or wherever the living environment, generation after generation every waking day is presented with a new challenge, an occurrence, an event, or circumstance, and might be expressed as facing a bunch of stuff.
-Now for some, there may be a lack of intellect and others it may be a laziness with words, but, for a lack of a better terminology that silly little word will find its way into our thoughts.
+Now, for some, there may be a deficiency in the intellect department and others it may be laziness with words.
+But, for a lack of a better terminology, that silly little five letter word will find its way into our thoughts.

-Isn’t it odd in a sense or somewhat fascinating to view how our culture can take a word that means a certain thing then over time see how it transmutes the use in a way to express just about anything?
+Isn’t it odd, in a sense, or somewhat fascinating to view how our culture can take a word that means a certain thing, then over time watch how it transmutes its use in a way to express just about anything?